ciciyuminliang/628hw4/README.md

 This file summarizes the contents of the repository and provides directions for use.
 ### 6. `Shiny App link`
 Here is the shiny app link :

+## Contact
+If you have any questions or issues regarding the analysis or the app, feel free to contact us:

+  Email: clou25@wisc.edu, rming@wisc.edu, myu259@wisc.edu, szhang655@wisc.edu

+**Special Thanks to Professor Kang**
 ---